dsbferris/XPS13-9360-Opencore/README.md

 TODO: Add images

 With the undervolting and hardware tuning combined, this thing can easily boost all day at turbo clock speed.

+Credits to all the developers that made this possible!